Banner: Knocknarea at Sunset.

 Bru na Boinne, the Bend of the Boyne

-The neolithic monuments in the Boyne Valley are Ireland's largest and most complex stone age buildings.
-Between three and five hundred chambered cairns or passage-graves exist in Ireland, with the earliest dates found on the north-west coast.
-The huge monuments in the Boyne Valley are the climax of the cultural and religious wave which extended across the island from Carrowmore and Carrowkeel in County Sligo and Loughcrew in County Meath during the neolithic period.
+The neolithic passage-graves in the Boyne Valley are Ireland's largest and most complex collection of neolithic buildings.
+Between three and five hundred chambered cairns or passage-graves exist in Ireland, with the earliest dates found on the north-west coast around Sligo.
+The huge monuments in the Boyne Valley are the climax of the great cultural and religious wave which extended across the island from Carrowmore and Carrowkeel in County Sligo and Loughcrew in County Meath during the neolithic period.
 Carrowmore, Carrowkeel and Newgrange have recently been connected by Ancient DNA studies.

 Article: DNA study reveals Ireland's age of 'god-kings'